ukiw200/challenges-23-24/security-challenges/03-tobedefined/description.md

 ### 3.1.
 Reconnaissance
 Read about the reconnaissance phase of the cyber kill chain, what is the difference between active and passive reconnaissance?

+#### 3.1.1 Active versus Passive Reconnaissance

 Below are three actions performed by a hacker, what type of reconnaissance is the hacker doing (answer only with “A” for active and “P” for Passive)?
-	The hacker visits the website of the UCLL school, hoping to get some of their employee names.
+- The hacker visits the website of the UCLL school, hoping to get some of their employee names.
 What kind of reconnaissance activity is this?
 (A for active, P for passive)
-	The hacker pings the IP address of the UCLL school webserver to check if ICMP traffic is blocked.
+- The hacker pings the IP address of the UCLL school webserver to check if ICMP traffic is blocked.
 What kind of reconnaissance activity is this?
 (A for active, P for passive)
-	The hacker meets the IT administrator of the UCLL and tries to use social engineering to get more information about their systems and network infrastructure.
+- The hacker meets the IT administrator of the UCLL and tries to use social engineering to get more information about their systems and network infrastructure.
 What kind of reconnaissance activity is this?
 (A for active, P for passive)

 The flag corresponds to the three letters (A or P) that correspond to the answers.
 No spaces in between, for example, if you would answer P three times: __PPP__).

-### 3.2.
-Google Dorking
+#### 3.1.2 Google Dorking

 Info: https://www.freecodecamp.org/news/google-dorking-for-pentesters-a-practical-tutorial/